mikeddecker/judge/AUTH_SETUP.md

 4. For development, set `SESSION_COOKIE_SECURE=false`

 ### Password Reset Code Expired
-1. Default expiration is 1 hour - user must reset within this time
+1. Default expiration is 1 hour - account must reset within this time
 2. Can be changed in `config.py` `PASSWORD_RESET_EXPIRATION`
-3. User can request a new code by clicking "Forgot Password" again
+3. Account can request a new code by clicking "Forgot Password" again

 ## ✅ Deployment Checklist